Chelsea Flower Show Tickets Guide

 Here’s our Chelsea Flower Show guide: we tell you what to see, where to eat, what to wear, and most importantly, what’s horticulturally on-trend.

-With the chance to admire both innovative gardening ideas and show-stopping creativity, the RHS is the pinnacle of garden design.
-It’s an opportunity for Londoners to drink and talk; see and be seen, and for horticulturalists from all over the country to gather.
+The RHS is the pinnacle of garden design, offering the chance to admire innovative gardening ideas and show-stopping creativity.
+It’s an opportunity for Londoners to drink and talk, see and be seen, and for horticulturalists from all over the country to gather.

 Best Day To Go To The Chelsea Flower Show

-The opening day is Monday when the show is opened for the Queen’s visit but the public cannot get in.
+The opening day is Monday, when the show opens for the King’s visit, but the public cannot get in.
 The first two days are the best days to attend which are members VIP days when the general public cannot get in, we can obtain tickets for these days.
-The public days are more crowded and very busy, Thursday, Friday and Saturday.
+The public days are crowded and hectic, such as Thursday, Friday, and Saturday.

 Finding your way around

 For the uninitiated, navigating the biggest and best flower show in the UK can be overwhelming.
-With over 500 exhibitors from around the world, it’s worth picking up a Chelsea Flower Show map and doing a little advance planning — though there’s much to be said for stumbling across some of the RHS’ more intimate displays.
+With over 500 exhibitors worldwide, it’s worth picking up a Chelsea Flower Show map and doing a little planning, though there’s much to be said for stumbling across some of the RHS’s more intimate displays.

-When you enter through the London Gate on Royal Hospital Road, you’ll first come to the Eastern Avenue, spanning the length of the show.
-Flanked by trader on trader, wander along the avenue and have a look at the crafts and goods are on sale, with offerings ranging from artisan soaps to bespoke wellies to hand-crafted garden and home ornaments.
+When you enter through the London Gate on Royal Hospital Road, you’ll first come to Eastern Avenue, spanning the length of the show.
+Flanked by traders on the avenue, wander along and look at the crafts and goods on sale, with offerings ranging from artisan soaps to bespoke wellies to hand-crafted garden and home ornaments.

-From here, you can make your way around the exhibits: to the left are the Ranelagh Gardens, where the Artisan and Fresh Gardens are situated, and to the right are the Show Garden and Grand Pavilion, which is where the real pomp and excitement awaits.
+From here, you can navigate the exhibits: to the left are the Ranelagh Gardens, where the Artisan and Fresh Gardens are situated, and to the right are the Show Garden and Grand Pavilion, where the real pomp and excitement await.

 Who’s in Season?

-Where past Flower Show design winners mingle with new talent.
-Don’t miss multi-award-winning designer gardens.
-Inspired by who knows what but the creative genius is a sight to behold.
-The Chelsea Flower Show is the Worlds greatest horticultural festival.
+Where past Flower Show design winners mingle with new talent, don’t miss multi-award-winning designer gardens.
+Inspired by who knows what, the creative genius is a sight to behold.
+The Chelsea Flower Show is the world’s most fantastic horticultural festival.

 What’s blooming in The Great Pavilion

-Moving on from the huge range of show gardens towards The Great Pavilion, this is where you’ll find all the Chelsea garden show best bits: from pot art to garden sculpture, and invites to competitive nurserymen and women to judge and be judged in the huge 12,000 metres squared Pavilion.
+Moving on from the vast range of show gardens towards The Great Pavilion, you’ll find all the Chelsea garden show best bits: from pot art to garden sculpture, and it invites competitive nurserymen and women to judge and be judged in the vast 12,000 square metres Pavilion.

-The most eye-catching display, without a doubt, will be the centrepiece of the exhibition.
+The exhibition’s centrepiece will undoubtedly be the most eye-catching display.
 You’ve never seen a garden like this before.

 What to wear at the Chelsea Flower Show?

 Wondering about the Chelsea Flower Show dress code?
-If you’re having troubling deciding what to wear, clothes tend to be on the smart side: for women, summer dresses (especially floral prints), tailored trousers and smart jackets are ideas.
-Men tend to opt for light trousers, shirts and jackets (comfortable shoes a must).
+If you’re having trouble deciding what to wear, clothes tend to be on the smart side: for women, summer dresses (especially floral prints), tailored trousers, and bright jackets are ideas.
+Men tend to opt for light trousers, shirts, and jackets (comfortable shoes are a must).

-Or if you want to dress the part you can opt for Prince Harry’s fleece, shirt and jeans combination to be a true seasoned professional.
+Or, if you want to dress the part, you can wear Prince Harry’s fleece, shirt, and jeans combination to look like a true seasoned professional.

-The weather this year looks to be a little damp (good for flowers, less good for guests) so we’d recommend wrapping up warm and waterproof.
+This year’s weather looks a little damp (suitable for flowers, less good for guests), so we’d recommend wrapping up warm and waterproof.

 Chelsea Flower Show food and drink: where to eat?